robpco/homebrew-tap/README.md

 ### packer - tool for creating identical machine images for multiple platforms

-An alternative to the official brew `packer` formula which compiles from source and therefore requires `go` and `gox`
+An alternative to the official brew `packer` formula

+- Doesn't require that `go` and `gox` are installed (the official installer uses these to compile from source)
 - On macOS, it downloads the binary directly from Hashicorp's server
 - On Linux, it runs the installer from [https://github.com/robertpeteuil/packer-installer](https://github.com/robertpeteuil/packer-installer)